“Vaasan Sähkö offered the best price for wind power”

-“Requesting tenders was easier than I had thought.”
+“Requesting offers was easier than I had thought.”

 Aino Seppänen, Helsinki

-“I had been thinking for a long time if I could have cheaper electricity, but requesting tenders for an electricity contract was at the bottom of my list.
+“I had been thinking for a long time if I could have cheaper electricity, but requesting offers on an electricity contract was at the bottom of my list.
 When I moved to a new apartment with my dog Valo, I had to make a new electricity contract.
 While I was at it, I shopped around for cheaper electricity.